supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Configuring_Pipelines_as_Code_with_YAML.md

 >**Note**: Remember to remove any newly created Azure resources that you no longer use.
 Removing unused resources ensures you will not see unexpected charges.

-### Exercise 2: Remove the Azure DevOps billing

-In this exercise, you will remove the Azure DevOps billing enabled in this lab to eliminate unexpected charges.

-#### Task 1: Remove the Azure DevOps billing

-In this task, you will remove pipeline billing to eliminate unnecessary charges.

-1. On the lab computer, switch to the browser window displaying Azure DevOps organization homepage and select **Organization Settings** at bottom left corner.

-1. Under **Organization Settings** select **Billing** and click on **Change billing** button to open Change billing pane.

-1. In the **Change billing** pane, select **Remove billing** setting and click on Save.

 ## Review

 In this lab, you configured CI/CD pipelines as code with YAML in Azure DevOps.